-Rosacea is a chronic condition that affects that affects each individual differently.
+Rosacea is a chronic condition that affects each individual differently.
 Symptoms most often present on the face, but may appear on the neck, chest, back, or eyes as well.
 Though there are many symptoms, among the most common is blushing or persistent facial redness.
 Blushing occurs when redness comes and goes, but persistent facial redness is more common and may be the earliest sign of rosacea.
 Facial redness may or may not be accompanied by papules (small red bumps) or pustules (pus-filled bumps.
 The area in which redness occurs often feels warm and/or the individual experiences a stinging sensation.
 Furthermore, small blood vessels may eventually become visible on the skin.

 There are four different subtypes of rosacea.
 An individual with rosacea may experience just one of the subtypes or they may experience a combination of two or more.